martinberger-ch/oci-monitoring/README.md

 2. Clone the repository to a local folder like /root/git
 3. Change to subdirectory oci-monitoring
 4. Adapt Ansible _hosts_ file with your ip and root password (ansible_ssh_pass) - required for local connections
-5. ansible-galaxy collection install -r roles/requirements.yml
+5. Run _ansible-galaxy collection install -r roles/requirements.yml_
-6. ansible-playbook install.yml
+6. Run _ansible-playbook install.yml_

 As OS user root, verify is all Docker containers are running: